mgravell/blog-preview/RefForeach/index.md

 # Generalizing this

-Sometimes, spans aren't vialbe either - for whatever reason.
+Sometimes, spans aren't viable either - for whatever reason.
 The good news is: we can do the exact same thing with our own types, in two ways:

 1. we can write our own types with an indexer that returns a `ref` or `ref readonly` managed pointer to the real data
 2. we can write our own *iterator* types with a `ref` or `ref readonly` return value on `Current`; this won't satisfy `IEnumerator<T>`, but the *compiler* isn't limited to `IEnumerator<T>`, and if you're writing a custom iterator (rather than using a `yield return` iterator block): you're probably using a custom value-type iterator and *avoiding* the interface to make sure it never gets boxed accidentally, so: nothing is lost!